monokal/GAZE/README.md

 - Transmission, a torrent client.
 - Plex Media Server, to encode and stream your media to devices.
 - PlexPy, a Plex monitoring dashboard.
-- Ombi, a single web-UI to all of the above together.
+- Ombi, a single web-UI to tie all of the above together.

 ## Installation (Linux)
 ```sh